brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 1. After all models are trained, their results are manually compared using factors like `val_loss` and training time.
 1. Either the "best" model is selected and used as the final model, or a human uses the information they've gained from the trials to define a new hyperparameter search space and repeats steps 1-4.

 We'll conduct hyperparameter search in this tutorial.
-Create a new file called `hyperparameter-search.py` inside the `char-rnn-text-generation` directory we've been using so far, then fill it with this code snippet.
+Create a new file called `hyperparameter-search.py` inside the `char-rnn-text-generation/` directory we've been using so far, then populate it with this code snippet.

 <pre class="code">
     <code class="python" data-wrap="false">